Open Access

 On the basis of FEM analysis and solution algorithm presented in the previous sections, the combined influence of textured surfaces and couple stress lubricant behaviour on the performance of two-lobe hole-entry hybrid journal bearing is computed.
 As review of available literature, no published results are available concerning the influence of surface texture with couple stress lubricant on the performance of two-lobe non-recessed hybrid journal bearing in literature.
 Thus, in order to validate the authenticity of developed numerical model and code, the numerically computed results from the developed program have been compared to the already published data of Lund and Thomsen [37], Mokhiamer et al. [30] and Brizmer and Kligerman [33].
 As seen in Table 1, the present simulated results have good agreement with available results of Lund and Thomsen [37] for two-lobe hydrodynamic journal bearing.
 However, the dimensional load carrying capacity of hydrodynamic journal bearing has been computed for different couple stress parameters at a wide range of eccentricity ratios and validated with published data of Mokhiamer et al. [30].
 From Figure 5, the minor deviation has been noticed between present and published results because of the use of different solution technique.
 Figure 6 shows the comparison of fluid film pressure distribution with the study of Brizmer and Kligerman [33] for textured hydrodynamic journal bearing.
 The simulated results have reasonably good in trend and values.

-In this study, the variation of the static and dynamic bearing characteristics has been computed with external load and couple stress parameter for different types of bearing configurations.
+In this study, the variation of the static and dynamic bearing characteristics has been computed with external load Mathematical equation and couple stress parameter Mathematical equation for different types of bearing configurations.
 The representative operating and geometric parameters have been chosen as reported in Table 2.
 The numerical values of these parameters have been judiciously chosen from the available literature [8,9,26,29,30,36].
 Further, many available studies [8,9,31,36] confirmed that multi-lobe hybrid journal bearings having offset factor greater than one (δ > 1) exhibits better bearing performance characteristics than the bearing having offset factor (δ ≤ 1).
 Thus, in the present analysis offset factor δ > 1 has been taken into account.
 Furthermore, the simulated static and dynamic characteristics such as frictional torque, minimum fluid film thickness, fluid film pressure distribution, lubricant flow, attitude angle, fluid film dynamic coefficients and threshold speed are presented in Figures 719.

 Table 1